 Other notable programs in this period were developed by the Curtis Blake Child Development Center in the field of learning disabilities, an area in which the college has attained national recognition.

-AIC is the only area college to offer a Master of Science in Accounting and Taxation degree.
+AIC became the only area college to offer a Master of Science in Accounting and Taxation degree.

-In 1998, we completed the first phase of the American International Communication Center, equipped with the latest digital television, audio, and video equipment.
+In 1998, AIC completed the first phase of the American International Communication Center, equipped with the latest digital television, audio, and video equipment.

 The opening of the Edgewood Gardens Residence Suites in September 2004 provided students with apartment living.

-President Harry Courniotes retired in June 2005 after serving the college for 59 years, 35 of which he spent as president.
+President Harry Courniotes retired in June 2005 after serving the college for 59 years, 35 as president.

 Dr. Vincent M. Maniaci became president on July 1, 2005.